udidol/add-whatsapp-button/README.md

 ## Installation

+### Method 1
+1. Download the plugin zip file from https://wordpress.org/plugins/add-whatsapp-button/
-1. Upload the plugin files (the contents of add-whatsapp-button.zip) to the `/wp-content/plugins/add-whatsapp-button` directory, or install the plugin through the WordPress plugins screen directly.
+2. Upload the plugin files (the contents of add-whatsapp-button.zip) to the `/wp-content/plugins/add-whatsapp-button` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+3. Activate the plugin through the 'Plugins' screen in WordPress
-3. On the WordPress Admin menu, go to Settings->Add WhatsApp Button to configure the plugin
+4. On the WordPress Admin menu, go to Settings->Add WhatsApp Button to configure the plugin

+### Method 2
+1. In your WordPress dashboard, go to Plugins > Add New
+2. Search for "Add WhatsApp Button"
+3. Find this plugin in the search results and click on "Install", and then "Activate".

 ## Frequently Asked Questions